nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 You can provide additional options for building your application to the CMake process, which can be useful, for example, to switch between different build scenarios.
 These options are specified when CMake is run, thus not during the actual build, but when configuring the build.

-If you work with SES, you can specify global CMake options that are used for all projects, and you can modify these options when you open a project:

-* Specify global CMake options in the SES options before opening a project.
-  Click :guilabel:`Tools` > :guilabel:`Options`, select the :guilabel:`nRF Connect` tab, and specify a value for :guilabel:`Additional CMake options`.
-* Specify project-specific CMake options when opening the |NCS| project.
-  Click :guilabel:`File` > :guilabel:`Open nRF Connect SDK project`, select :guilabel:`Extended Settings`, and specify the options in the :guilabel:`Extra CMake Build Options` field.
-  This field is prepopulated with the global CMake options, and you can modify them, remove them, or add to them for the current project.

 If you work with the |VSC| extension, you can specify project-specific CMake options when you add the build configuration for a new |NCS| project.
 See `Building an application`_ in the |VSC| documentation.